Explained for Beginners

 - how to use layers for your creative artwork

 - and more

-Then, each section will provide additional information about Layers.
+Then, each section will provide additional information about Photoshop layers.

 There’s a lot to learn.

-So, I divided up everything into bite-size sections to help you focus on one aspect of Layers.
+So, I divided up everything into bite-size sections to help you focus on one aspect of Photoshop layers.

 Ready to get started?
 Awesome…

 What Are Photoshop Layers?

 Photoshop layers… “in my opinion, are the most important tool in Photoshop.”

 Layers allow you to stack different graphics, images, or adjustments via a “layer”, and they provide a method by allowing you to creatively adjust your artwork.